RadioNoiseE/apltex/README.md

 ## License

 This project is licensed under the Clause-3 BSD License.
+The current version is `1.0.2`.

 Some files under the directory `amsfonts` and `fmtdump` are provided as-is, subject to their respective licenses.
 Refer to the `readme.txt` files under these directories.